 We’ve all heard the phrase ‘you don’t know somebody until you live with them.’
-Now that students are almost halfway through their semester they’ve had a run-in or two with their roommates.
+This rings true for living with people while you’re in college.

-If arguments over who left dishes in the sink for a week, still haven’t returned that top they borrowed 3 Workman’s ago, or who doesn’t know how to flush the toilet are reaching a boiling point, then this interview with a group of Maynooth roommates will help keep the peace with your college roomie…
+If arguments over who left dishes in the sink, who hasn’t returned that top they borrowed ages ago, or who doesn’t know how to flush the toilet have reached boiling point then this interview with a group of Maynooth University students will help you keep the peace with your roommates.

 If you’re not the drinking type then a ‘movie night with a Chinese is good too.
 Pretty much what we’re doing tonight.’

-‘Last year I found that with my other housemates they barely talked to X and Y, however I’d always catch them when they were cooking when I was about to start cooking and I’d be like “hey!” then you start small, start chatting and before you know it you’re chatting more with them when you run into in the kitchen.’
+‘Last year I found that one of my housemates was very quiet.
+However, I’d always catch them when they were cooking when I was about to start cooking and I’d be like “hey!” then you start small, start chatting and before you know it you’re chatting more with them when you run into in the kitchen.’

-If worse comes to worst and these activities don’t work, ‘What better way is there to bond with people you don’t know over a cup of and some bourbon biscuits.’
+If worse comes to worst and these activities don’t work, ‘What better way is there to bond with people you don’t know over a cup of tea!’

 Respect Each Other’s Boundaries

-If you’re letting yourself into someone’s room before knocking or using your roommate’s milk without asking then you’ve just bought yourself a one-way ticket to Scrapsville.
+If you’re letting yourself into someone’s room while they’re not there or eating your roommate’s food without asking then you’ve just bought yourself a one-way ticket to Scrapsville.

 ‘Last year one of my roommates left a cucumber in the fridge and it was gone off for 2 months and it stank!’